JPMartinezClaeys/JPMartinezClaeys/README.md

 **Hi, thanks for visiting my GitHub.**

-I'm JP Martinez (He/Him), I'm a graduate student in [UChicago's Computational Analysis and Public Policy program ("CAPP")](https://capp.uchicago.edu).
+I'm JP Martinez (He/Him), I'm a recent graduate from the program [Computational Analysis and Public Policy program ("CAPP")](https://capp.uchicago.edu) at The university of Chicago.
 I have a passion for data science, particularly using machine learning to solve problems on the public policy space.
-My policy interest lie mostly on competition policy, climate and energy, and transportation policy.
+My policy interest lie mostly on competition policy, transportation policy and climate and energy.

 Before CAPP I worked for 4 years for the Chilean Antitrust Agency as a research economist for the merger division.
-During that time I carried out economic analysis combining theoretical and quantitative tools to asses the possible competitive effects of a proposed merger.
+During that time I carried out economic analysis combining theoretical and quantitative tools to asses the possible competitive effects of proposed mergers.

 **During my time at CAPP I've worked in the following projects:**